 The white skin booming trend isn’t only about being Western.
-In Asia, there is a deeply rooted cultural notion that associates dark skin with poverty and working in the fields, whereas pale skin reflects a more comfortable life out of the sun and, therefore, a higher socioeconomic status.
+In Asia, there is a deeply rooted cultural notion that associates dark skin with poverty and working in the fields.
+In contrast, pale skin reflects a more healthy and balanced lifestyle out of the sun and, therefore, a higher socioeconomic status.

-For the same reasons, this cultural trend impacts millennial and middle-class Chinese citizens as we can see in the main Chinese cities: Chinese girls especially care a lot about covering their faces and body from the sun with a dark covering clothes and umbrellas when the weather is sunny.
+For the same reasons, this cultural trend impacts Millennial and middle-class Chinese citizens as we can see in the main Chinese cities: Chinese women especially care a lot about covering their faces and body from the sun with dark covering clothes and umbrellas when the weather is sunny.
 This is why the skin whitening cosmetics market is still booming despite the big controversies surrounding the subject in Western countries.

 Globally, the demand for whiteners is climbing, projected to reach $31.2 billion by 2024, up from $17.9 billion in 2017, especially in Asia, the Middle East, and Africa, according to market intelligence firm Global Industry Analysts.
 Routine skin whitener use ranges from 40% in China, Malaysia, the Philippines, and South Korea, according to the World Health Organization.

-A skin-whitening trend that won’t slow down in Asia
+A skin-whitening trend won’t slow down in Asia

 The demand is expected to continue to grow despite their potential health dangers.
 Asian consumers are highly concerned regarding their beauty and hence tend to spend more on such products, particularly the current generation of consumers in their teens who tend to have a significant beauty budget.
 The World Health Organisation survey found that nearly 40% of women polled in nations including China are still currently using whitening products, as a habit.

-The rise in demand in Asia to these consumers, who are ready to spend millions of dollars in order to enhance their overall appearance.
+The rise in demand among Chinese consumers for whitening filters in the chemical composition of cosmetics is causing these products to cost more.
+But those consumers, who are ready to spend millions of dollars in order to enhance their overall appearance, won’t stop buying cosmetics with whitening ingredients because of a higher price.
 Cosmetic manufacturers are launching skin-lightening products on a regular basis in order to cash in on this lucrative business.

 Other uses of skin whitening products in Asia

 However, many products need to keep up to date with research.
 Most of the whiteners are using outdated active ingredients, and people prefer to try something new and novel.
-This the main reason why the market is still profitable and a lot of brands are still launching their skin whitening products brands as there are opportunities in the Asian market.
+This is the main reason the market is still profitable and many brands are still launching their skin whitening products as there are opportunities in the Asian market.

 The color of our skin is determined by melanin, which is produced by melanocytes, a type of skin cell.
 Everyone has different numbers of melanocytes, and that’s why we have different skin colors.
 It’s impossible to change your gene or race, so there is a natural limit to the whitening effects that you can achieve through using skincare products.